Building content from the ground up at Alibaba Group

 My Approach

 With a short timeline and no existing playbook, I started where any good content strategy has to: with the current state.
-I conducted a full content audit of both the Accio site and app, documenting inconsistencies, terminology gaps, and opportunities for improvement across both content and UX design.
+I conducted a full content audit of both the Accio web and mobile experiences, documenting inconsistencies, terminology gaps, and opportunities for improvement across both content and UX design.

 I compiled my audit findings into a formal report shared with the content team and senior leadership.
 It wasn't just a list of problems, it was a structured case for action, including: